-- Q: The parents of a child on my caseload are divorced and share custody of the child.
-I obtained 328 - informed consent for service from one of the parents, but the other parent has indicated to me that 329 - they do not consent for their child to have speech and language therapy.
-What are the options for 330 - service provision in this situation?
-331
+Q: The parents of a child on my caseload are divorced and share custody of the child.
+I obtained informed consent for service from one of the parents, but the other parent has indicated to me that they do not consent for their child to have speech and language or audiology services.
+What are the options for service provision in this situation?

-- 332 A: This can be a very difficult situation to manage.
-Under joint custody agreements, both parents retain - 333 decision making authority, including the right to consent to and refuse treatment for their child(ren).
-In - situations where parents disagree regarding consent for service for a minor client, they should be 334 - encouraged to come to a consensus on the matter.
-In such circumstances, it would be appropriate to 335 - pause service provision until such time as a consensus is reached, or until direction through a Court 336 - Order is provided, which indicates that services can proceed.
-337
+A: This can be a very difficult situation to manage.
+Under joint custody agreements, both parents retain decision-making authority, including the right to consent to and refuse treatment for their child(ren).
+In situations where parents disagree regarding consent for service for a minor client, they should be encouraged to come to a consensus on the matter.
+In such circumstances, it would be appropriate to pause service provision until such time as a consensus is reached, or until direction through a Court Order is provided, which indicates that services can proceed.